wswebcreation/js-sauce-integrations/protractor/README.md

 >
 > This is not giving me a good feeling.
 As a contributor to the Protractor project in the last years, I also have the feeling
 > that there won't be a big chance that this is going to change.
-> I'm not the only one who thinks about Protractor like this, please take a look at [this great article](https://dev.to/davert/5-reasons-you-should-not-use-protractor-in-2019-3l4b) which might also give you some insights.
+> I'm not the only one who thinks about Protractor like this, please take a look at [this great article](https://dev.to/davert/5-reasons-you-should-not-use-protractor-in-2019-3l4b) which might also give you some insights.\
+>
+> **Also be aware of the fact that Protractor DOES NOT SUPPORT W3C!**
 >
 >![Protractor Support](./docs/protractor-support.jpg)